balazs-bamer/UDBGraph/README.md

 ### Debugging

-When glibc anc glibcxx are used, the class BaseException provides stack trace information.
 The library can be compiled to use [NVWA](http://sourceforge.net/projects/nvwa/) project, which contains a brilliant memory leak detector working by overloading C++ *new* and *delete* operators.
 It can be enabled by the *USE_NVWA* option in CMake.
 By default it finds 4 leaked objects, but these are not originated in this library, since no line number information follows.

+An other, more comprehensive way to investigate memory-related program faults is to run the program encapsulated in a memory access observer tool such as [Valgrind](http://valgrind.org).
+This tool means a huge overhead but is able to spot a wide range of faults.
+The *memcheck.sh* script runs the program and its arguments with predefined suppressions in *upscaledb.supp*.

+When glibc anc glibcxx are used, the class BaseException provides stack trace information.
 Most user operations may throw exceptions for various reasons:
 * Incorrect database handling, like open an already open one.
 * An other transaction locks the graph element.
 * Use of stale Transaction object.